If you want to know what to look for in an air purifier or how to choose an air purifier, then this complete air purifier buying guide is for you.

 With a smart enabled air purifier, you’re provided with a lot of additional information about your indoor environment and how effective the device is working.
 With a classic air purifier, you don’t get this luxury.

-Keep in mind though that smart enabled technology does come at a cost.
-These versions of air purifiers usually cost $50-100 more than classic versions.
+Keep in mind though that the best smart home air purifier does come at a cost.
+These Wi-Fi versions of air purifiers usually cost $50-100 more than classic versions.

 4. What are ACH and CADR Ratings?